wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 4.2.1 =
+Fixed alignment of text and thumbnail in right-to-left (RTL) languages.
+Please re-save the widget to get the correct layout in RTL languages.

+= 4.2 =
+Added persian translation (Farsi)

 = 4.1 =
 Changed single selection of a category to multiple categories